 ARCHITECTURE AND FRESCOS

 The façade of Palazzo Mora is the most significant element of the building; it is particularly in line with other Venetian constructions of the 16th century.
-The windows are of two different types, coherent with the fashion of these years; on the side of Stua street they show a typical technique of the Lombardia region, while others are similar to those on the façade of Ca' Dario, also located in Venice.
-The Palazzo is consistent with the architectural scheme of its neighborhood San Felice.
+The windows are of two different types, coherent with the fashion of these years; on the side of Stua street, they show a typical technique of the Lombardia region, while others are similar to those on the façade of Ca' Dario, also located in Venice.
+The Palazzo is consistent with the architectural scheme of its neighbourhood San Felice.

 Palazzo Mora | Strada Nova 3659 | Venice, Italy

 + More about the European Cultural Centre ECC-Italy and current exhibitions at Palazzo Mora